zni/vapor/README.md

 # vapor

-This is the result of following along with the (Famicom Part book)[https://famicom.party/book/].
+This is the result of following along with the (https://famicom.party/book/)[Famicom Part book].

 ## Build